mgorav/APIAide/README.md

 So vector similarities between embedded spaces act as the substrate for APIAide's logical planning.

+**_Example_**

+Here is an example of using embeddings for API sequence matching in an ecommerce recommendation system:

+**Sub-tasks:**

+p1: "Get user purchase history"
+p2: "Retrieve product catalog"
+p3: "Filter products by category"

+**API Sequences:**

+a1: "User API -> Purchases API"
+a2: "Catalog API -> Products API"
+a3: "Products API -> Category Filter API"

+**Embeddings Generation:**

+Sub-task and API sequence embeddings are generated using sentence-transformers.

+p1, p2, p3, a1, a2, a3 ∈ R512

+**Similarity Computation:**

+cos(p1, a1) = 0.89
+cos(p2, a2) = 0.94
+cos(p3, a3) = 0.82

+**API Selection:**

+Select API sequences with maximum cosine similarity:

+p1 mapped to a1
+p2 mapped to a2
+p3 mapped to a3

+This allows matching natural language sub-tasks to optimal API sequences using semantic similarity of learned embeddings, enabling contextual recommendation orchestration.

 ### Parser Policy Learning for Optimal Code Generation

 The parser learns a parameterized policy for generating Python code that extracts responses accurately.